 2. Recruiting and maintaining a ‘bank’ of external specialist staff

 If departments anticipate they need to appoint additional external specialists in the next semester or academic year they should create an advertisement highlighting the range of activities available.
 The advertisement should clarify that there is no guarantee of work and that they may be placed on a bank of external specialist staff.
 This advertisement should be passed in the normal way to their HR Administrator who will place it on the University’s jobsite.
-The advertisement may have a longer closing date than with other vacancies e.g. 3-6 weeks or may remain open for a significant period of time.
+The advertisement may have a longer closing date than with other vacancies, such as three to six weeks, or may remain open for a significant period of time.

-Applicants will normally be asked to apply via the University’s e-recruitment system (Stonefish) or by submitting a curriculum vitae.
+Applicants will normally be asked to apply via our e-recruitment system (Stonefish) or by submitting a CV.
 Their details will be passed onto the academic department concerned.

 The academic department will shortlist applicants and set up interviews to take place either in person or virtually through Skype or by video or phone conference.
 The recruiting department will select those candidates that best meet the requirements of the programmes and expertise for which they are seeking cover.
 They will inform their HR Administrator within the Department of Human Resources of the appointment(s) to be made.

 Depending upon the amount of work that it is envisaged that the external specialist may be undertaking the member of external specialist staff may be appointed on a Variable Hours Contract Agreement or contracted as a contractor (with a contract for service) through Purchasing Services if they meet the requirements of a NESA assessment.
 Once appointed external specialist staff may remain on a department’s ‘bank’ for a number of years and will be used and paid only when required.
 Departments will normally monitor the working time and contractual position of these staff on a yearly basis.
 Those who have not worked for two years or more will normally be removed from the bank.